KILTprotocol/web3-login-demo/README.md

 - Also known as the _well-known-did-configuration_.

 3. A CType to request from the user
-- The type of credentials you consider valid.
+- The type of credentials the dApp considers valid.
 - In this demo, as a default, we request a credential that contains an email address.
 For that we rely on [SocialKYC](https://socialkyc.io) to issue email credentials after verifing the user owns it.
 You could easily modified this.